drauschenbach/stuart/README.md

 ## Requirements

 * [lodash](https://luarocks.org/modules/axmat/lodash), which for the moment requires Lua >= 5.2.
-* [LuaSocket](https://luarocks.org/modules/luarocks/luasocket), where networking or system time are required (Spark Streaming)
+* [LuaSocket](https://luarocks.org/modules/luarocks/luasocket), where networking or system time are required.

 ## Design